 Section 453-2, HRS, license required; exceptions, and chapters 16-85, HAR, medical examiners, and 16-93, HAR, osteopaths, only to the extent necessary to allow out-of-state physicians, osteopathic physicians, and physician assistants with a current and active license, or those previously licensed pursuant to chapter 453, HRS, but who are no longer current and active, to practice in Hawai'i without a license.
 These suspensions ensure all health care demands are met while Hawai'i continues to respond to the impacts of COVID-19 and its variants.
 These suspensions only apply where a license has not previously been revoked or suspended and where hiring is by a state or county agency or facility, or by a hospital, including related clinics and rehabilitation hospitals, a nursing home, hospice, pharmacy, or clinical laboratory, or other health care entity.
+Any entity making use of this exemption shall (1) register each medical professional working under this exemption with the Department of Commerce and Consumer Affairs (DCCA), (2) verify there are no disciplinary actions, insurance claims or pending lawsuits against the registered professional; and (3) indemnify the State for the actions or inactions of the registered medical professional.

 Section 457-1, HRS, purpose, and chapter 16-89, HAR, nurses, only to the extent necessary to allow out-of-state licensed practical nurses, registered nurses, advanced practice registered nurses, and advance practice registered nurses with prescriptive authority with a current and active license, or those previously licensed pursuant to chapter 457, HRS, but who are no longer current and active, to practice in Hawai'i without a license.
 These suspensions ensure all health care demands are met while Hawai'i continues to respond to the impacts of COVID-19 and its variants.
 These suspensions only apply where a license has not previously been revoked or suspended and where hiring is by a state or county agency or facility, or by a hospital, including related clinics and rehabilitation hospitals, a nursing home, hospice, pharmacy, clinical laboratory, or other health care entity.
+Any entity making use of this exemption shall (1) register each medical professional working under this exemption with the DCCA, (2) verify there are no disciplinary actions, insurance claims or pending lawsuits against the registered professional; and (3) indemnify the State for the actions or inactions of the registered medical professional.